sellalab/GenArchitecture/README.md

 ### MutBias - branch for testing the effects of mutational bias (in 1D).

 ## Note:
 Unlike the paper, the simulations use the convention the definition of effect size has the difference between the two homozygotes.
+The program was adapted to Python 3.
+A Python 2.7 version is available upon request.